amitu/vyasa/README.md

 reminder of a mental discipline than software doing something for you. the value is in the habit of careful, minimal, canonical knowledge representation - not in the tool that checks your work.

+## documentation

+detailed documentation is available in the `docs/` folder, written in mantra form.